 Google Analytics will let you see which links people are clicking on, and where they are leaving your site.
 This gives you a starting-off point when identifying where there may be UX issues and room for improvement.

-Tracking the visitor journey
+2. Track the visitor journey